Hierarchical Learning for IRS-Assisted MEC Systems with Rate-Splitting Multiple Access: System Model and Problem Formulation

 In the uplink RSMA system, each GU's information is split into $J$ sub-messages, which are transmitted to the BS via the IRS using non-orthogonal transmission.
 Without loss of generality, we consider that each GU's information $x_n(t)$ is divided into $J=2$ sub-messages, referred to as the public sub-message $x_{n,c}(t)$ and the private sub-message $x_{n,p}(t)$ \cite{rsmarelate_6}.
 Additionally, in an RSMA uplink system with $N$ users, splitting the messages of $K-1$ users is sufficient to avoid time-sharing and achieve every point in the capacity region \cite{Rimoldi1996RateSplitting}.
 For simplicity, we split all $N$ GUs' messages \cite{Clerckx2023RSMA}.

-Each GU has a maximum transmit power $P^{\max}_n$.
-Let $\gamma_{n}(t)$ denote the power allocation ratio indicator, which is introduced to represent the power allocation for public and private transmission.
-Specifically, $p_{n,c}(t) = \gamma_{n}(t) p_n(t)$ is the allocated power for public sub-message transmission, and $p_{n,p}(t) = (1 - \gamma_{n}(t)) p_n(t)$ represents the allocated power for private sub-message transmission.
-Thus, the message sent by the $n$-th GU at time slot $t$ can be expressed as
+{Each GU has a maximum transmit power $P^{\max}_n$.
+Let $\gamma_{n}(t)$ denote the power allocation ratio indicator that determines the power allocation for public and private transmission.
+Specifically, $p_{n,c}(t) = \gamma_{n}(t) p_n(t)$ is the allocated power for public sub-message transmission, and $p_{n,p}(t) = (1 - \gamma_{n}(t)) p_n(t)$ represents the allocated power for private sub-message transmission.} Thus, the message sent by the $n$-th GU at time slot $t$ can be expressed as

 Hence, the received signal $\boldsymbol{y}\left ( t \right )\in \mathbb{C} ^{M\times 1 } $ at the BS can be expressed as Eq.(\ref{BS接受的信息}), where $\boldsymbol{n}=\left [ n_{1},n_{2}, \dots ,n_{M} \right ]^{\mathsf{T}} $ is the additive white gaussian noise (AWGN).